-There’s much more to deciding on a name for your interior design business than first meets the eye.
+To choose a name to bring your interior design business success requires much more than first meets the eye.
 As Abigail Bright’s experience shows, it can be a journey of many twists and turns.
 Of setbacks and rethinks.
-Also, it requires financial investment, not least to ensure your business name can’t be used by others.
+Also, it may require financial investment.
+Not least, to ensure others can’t use your business name.
 But if got right, it’s a sound investment of both time and money.
-That will only need to be done once
+That you’ll only need to do once.

 Interior designers often name their business after themselves.
 Sure, there’s an appeal to having your name ‘in lights’.
 But is this the right thing to do?
 Will it convey the right message to your potential clients?
-Even if not misleading, Ramsbottom’s Interiors could result in some sniggering!
-Although Abigail Bright Design is unlikely to trigger childish giggles, it could still pose problems
+Even if not misleading, Ramsbottom’s Interiors could cause some sniggering!
+Although Abigail Bright Design is unlikely to trigger childish giggles, it could still pose problems.

-Needless to say, naming your interior design firm after yourself isn’t the panacea that industry practice suggests.
-However, Abigail’s surname, Bright, does have positive vibes.
-Projecting thoughts of natural light, sunny days could well help with her marketing.
-So we decided to include ‘Bright’ in the name.
-And limit email addresses to first names only
+Needless to say, naming your interior design firm after yourself isn’t the panacea industry practice suggests.
+However, Abigail’s surname, Bright, has positive vibes.
+Projecting thoughts of natural light, sunny days could help with her marketing.
+So, we decided to include ‘Bright’ in the name.
+And limit email addresses to first names only.

 Embracing the importance of niching, concentrating on one type of client, can result in long-winded names.
-Abigail’s design business provides interior design and consultancy services to private residential clients.
+Abigail’s design business supplies interior design and consultancy services to private residential clients.
 Therefore, she started with Bright’s Residential Interior Consultancy and Design Services.
 But this name fails the first, and most important, test.
-In short, it’s difficult to remember
+In short, it’s difficult to remember.

 So, Abigail agreed to drop the apostrophe.
 And the next version became ‘Bright Interior Design’.
 But the description of the process remained.
 Instead, when she thought about it from her clients’ perspective, the design process gives them the interior they desire.
 That’s to say, the outcome is the interior.
 In this case, a ‘Bright Interior’.
 As such, the name became ‘Bright Interiors’.
 Now it’s ticking the right boxes.
-It’s short and memorable, gave out positive vibes and an outcome from the clients’ perspective.
-However, the job’s not finished yet
+It’s short and memorable, gives out positive vibes and an outcome from the clients’ perspective.
+But we hadn’t finished the job yet!

 Stand the Test of Time